27-29 November 2018 | Executive Seminar

-Policy changes, technological progress, financial pressure and growing interaction with the private sector are confronting organisations with a rising number of challenges for strategic and organisational change.
-Equally, internal reasons such as leadership turnover or dissatisfaction of staff may contribute to the change of targets, structure, processesor personnel management.
-Therefore, managers need the ability to participate in or direct organisational change and assess appropriate approaches and tools.
+Planned policy changes, technological progress, financial pressure as well as growing interaction with the private sector confront organisations with a rising number of challenges for strategic and organisational change.
+Equally, internal reasons like leadership change or dissatisfaction of staff may contribute to the change of targets, structure, processes or personnel management.
+Managers therefore have to be equipped with the necessary capabilities to participate in or direct organisational change and assess approaches and tools which are fitting.
+This seminar permits participants to develop an understanding of different approaches to and pitfalls of organisational change.
+It analyses and reflects on organisational change within public organisations in different contexts and countries, and contrasts it with private sector practice.